Virginia Fair Housing Act: An Overview

 Who Is Covered by the Virginia Fair Housing Law?

 Various states, including the state of Virginia, have also passed laws adding further protections.
-Virginia Fair Housing Law makes it illegal for a landlord to discriminate based on the following classes.
+Virginia Fair Housing Law makes it illegal for a landlord to discriminate any person based on the following classes.

 Who Does the Virginia Fair Housing Law and Regulations Apply To?